 Common Beginner Errors in Padel

 Padel is easy to start but difficult to master.
-Beginners often repeat the same mistakes that limit progress, shorten rallies, and make them lose the net too often.
-Correcting these errors instantly improves consistency, confidence, and tactical awareness.
+Beginners often repeat the same mistakes that limit progress, shorten rallies & make them lose the net too often.
+Correcting these errors instantly improves consistency, confidence & tactical awareness.

-This guide breaks down the most common beginner mistakes, why they happen, and how to fix them quickly.
+This guide breaks down the most common beginner mistakes, why they happen & how to fix them quickly.

 Beginners often camp near the back wall for comfort.